Ze-brookes/recipes/_posts/2021-04-09-ebooks-vs-print-books.md

 You most likely have a preference.
 Nielsen from their survey in 2018 that 28% of used ebooks as opposed to the 58% who use print books.
 With smart technology basically on our wrists, why do you think people might prefer reading a physical book?

- but you cannot deny how useful ebooks have been.
+Now I can't speak for the 58% as I'm pretty sure I wasn't part of that survey but I do prefer reading from a print book when it comes to certain occassions but you cannot deny how useful ebooks have been.
 Oh you don't know?

 Two types of ebooks: